NOTICE OF PRIVACY PRACTICES

 Business Associate.
 Some of the Practice’s activities are provided on its behalf through contracts with business associates.
 When the Practice enters into contracts to obtain these services, the Practice may need to disclose your protected health information to a business associate so that the business associate may perform the job which it has requested.
 However, the Practice requires its business associates to appropriately safeguard your information.

 Your authorization is required, with a few exceptions, for disclosure of psychotherapy notes, use or disclosure of PHI for marketing and for the sale of PHI.
 The Practice will also obtain your written authorization before using or disclosing your PHI for purposes other than those provided for in this Notice (or as otherwise permitted or required by law).
 You may revoke an authorization in writing at any time.
 Upon receipt of the written revocation, the Practice will stop using or disclosing your PHI, except to the extent that it has already taken action in reliance on the authorization or as required under applicable law.

 Access.
-You have the right to look at or get copies of your health information, with limited exceptions.
+You have the right to view or obtain copies of your health information, with limited exceptions.
 You must make the request in writing.
 You may obtain a form to request access by using the contact information listed at the end of this Notice.
-You may also request access by sending the Practice a letter to the address at the end of this Notice.
+You may also request access by sending the Privacy Official a message to the email address at the end of this Notice.
 If you request information that the Practice maintains on paper, the Practice may provide photocopies.
-If you request information that w the Practice e maintains electronically, you have the right to an electronic copy.
-The Practice will use the form and format you request if readily producible.
+If you request information that the Practice maintains electronically, you have the right to an electronic copy.
+The Practice will use the form and format your request if readily producible.
 The Practice will charge you a reasonable cost-based fee for the cost of supplies and labor of copying, and for postage if you want copies mailed to you.
-Contact the Practice using the information listed at the end of this Notice for an explanation of its fee structure.
+Contact the Privacy Official using the information listed at the end of this Notice for an explanation of its fee structure.